openfoodfacts/search-a-licious/README.md

 # ![Search-a-licious](./assets/RVB_HORIZONTAL_WHITE_BG_SEARCH-A-LICIOUS-50.png "Search-a-licious logo")

-**NOTE:** this is a prototype which will be heavily evolved to be more generic, more robust and have much more functionalities.
+**NOTE:** This is a prototype which is being heavily evolved to be more generic, more robust and have much more functionalities.

 This API is currently in development.
 Read [Search-a-licious roadmap architecture notes](https://docs.google.com/document/d/1mibE8nACcmen6paSrqT9JQk5VbuvlFUXI1S93yHCK2I/edit) to understand where we are headed.

 ### Organization

+There is a [Lit/JS Frontend](frontend/README.md) and a Python (FastAPI) Backend (current README) located on this repository.

+### Backend

 The main file is `api.py`, and the schema is in `models/product.py`.

 A CLI is available to perform common tasks.

-### Running locally
+### Running the project on your machine

 Note: the Makefile will align the user id with your own uid for a smooth editing experience.